Contents

 Study Protocol

 The 1st and 5th min APGAR values of the newborns were evaluated by the same pediatrician.
 Umbilical artery blood gas 2nd-hour and 24th-hour NACS values of all newborns were recorded.
-In both groups, the onset of anesthesia-infant hatching, uterine incision, infant hatching, and anesthesia duration, resuscitation requirement of the newborn ( mask ventilation or intubation) were recorded.
+In both groups, the onset of anesthesia-infant hatching, uterine incision, infant hatching and anesthesia duration, resuscitation requirement of the newborn (mask ventilation or intubation) was recorded.

 The patients in the Spinal Anesthesia group were recorded 5 minutes after the operation was started and every 5 minutes at the end of the operation.
 After the skin disinfection with the appropriate antiseptic solution was provided to all pregnant women, a 25 G atraumatic spinal needle from the L3-L4 interval was entered into the subarachnoid space.
 Bupivacaine 10mg was given after the free, clear CSF flow.
 In the case of significant hypotension in the spinal anesthesia group (starting from 20-30% of the initial SOD), ephedrine 5-10 mg IV bolus was performed.
 20 mg IV tenoxicam was administered to the spinal anesthesia group after the delivery of the baby for postoperative analgesia.

-In both groups, the onset of anesthesia, infant hatching, uterine incision, infant hatching, and anesthesia duration, resuscitation requirement of the newborn ( mask ventilation or intubation) were recorded.
+In both groups, the onset of anesthesia, infant hatching, uterine incision, infant hatching and anesthesia duration, resuscitation requirement of the newborn (mask ventilation or intubation) was recorded.
 In the postoperative period, the first time that the newborn could effectively receive the mother's breast was recorded as sucking time.
 All neonates were monitored by a pediatrician for 30 min after cesarean section.
-In terms of side effects that may develop in the newborn, physical conditions, masking devices, and all kinds of resuscitation equipment were made available for mask ventilation and endotracheal intubation.
+In terms of side effects that may develop in the newborn, physical conditions, masking devices and all kinds of resuscitation equipment were made available for mask ventilation and endotracheal intubation.

 Statistical Analysis